 We have small cohorts of pupils with a combination of protected characteristics and vulnerabilities which contribute to a significant or small gap in attainment and progress between them and their peers (gender, ethnicity, SEND, eligible for the Pupil Premium Grant, disability, for example).
-We have used the EEF toolkit to help identify strategies to use the Pupil Premium allocation to initiate a range of evidence-based interventions and targeted support which will enable us to see the pupils' attainment increase to ensure that they work at the expected standard or above.
+We deploy evidence- based strategies to use the Pupil Premium allocation to initiate a range of evidence-based interventions and targeted support which will enable us to see the pupils' attainment increase to ensure that they work at the expected standard or above.